yazdipour/text-to-sql-seoss-t5/README.md

 ./install_docker.sh
 ```

-Pull the PICARD Docker image with:
+Pull the DocuT5 Docker image with:
 ```
 make pull-eval-image
 ```

-Alternatively, build the DocuT5 image from scratch with:
+Alternatively, you can build the DocuT5 image from scratch.
+This is necessary if changes have been made to the model.
+To do this run:
 ```
 make build-eval-image
 ```